averbraeck/opentrafficsim/docs/06-behavior/lane-change.md

 # Lane change Model with Relaxation and Sychronization

-The default tactical planner is the [Lane change Model with Relaxation and Synchronization (LMRS)](/references#reference-schakel-lmrs).
+The default tactical planner is the Lane change Model with Relaxation and Synchronization (LMRS) ([Schakel et al., 2012](../10-references/references.md)).
 This section discusses what modules it uses and how it can be extended.

 ## Lane change incentives